CarletonComputerScienceSociety/core/readme.md

 <img src="/assets/core_logo.png" width="400px">

-**Core is the central application that powers many of our online services.**
+**Core is the central application that powers many of our online services and events.**

 <hr>